AndreaMonnerat14/CAA-IoT_Project/README.md

    - Visit [https://flow.m5stack.com/](https://flow.m5stack.com/)
    - Connect your M5Stack (bottom-left corner of the UI)
    - Open the `</>` **Python** editor
-   - Copy and paste the code from this repository into the editor
+   - Copy and paste the M5Code from this repository into the editor
    -
 ![M5.png](..%2F..%2FPictures%2FScreenshots%2FM5.png)
 ---

 ### 🛠 Configuration

-4. To add your Wi-Fi credentials, modify the following section (around lines 21–25):
+4. To add your Wi-Fi credentials, modify the following section (around lines 23–27):

    ```python
    networks = [